cssr-tools/pyopmnearwell/docs/text/introduction.rst

 .. code-block:: bash

-    pyopmnearwell -i input.txt -o output -p resdata -g all -z 10 -s log -m co2store
+    pyopmnearwell -i input.txt -o output -p resdata -c '' -g all -w yes -z 10 -s log -m co2store

 where

-- \-i: The base name of the :doc:`configuration file <./configuration_file>` ('input.txt' by default).
+-i  The base name of the :doc:`configuration file <./configuration_file>` ('input.txt' by default).
-- \-o: The base name of the :doc:`output folder <./output_folder>` ('output' by default).
+-o  The base name of the :doc:`output folder <./output_folder>` ('output' by default).
-- \-p: Using the 'resdata' or 'opm' Python package to generate the figures ('resdata' by default, 'off' to skip the plotting).
+-p  Using the 'resdata' or 'opm' Python package to generate the figures ('resdata' by default, 'off' to skip the plotting).
-- \-c: Compare the results from different output folders (write any name to actiate, '' by default).
+-c  Compare the results from different output folders (write any name to actiate, '' by default).
-- \-g: Run the whole framework ('all'), only run flow ('flow'), or only create plots ('plot') ('all' by default).
+-g  Run the whole framework ('all'), only run flow ('flow'), only write the deck and run flow together in the output folder ('single'), or only create plots ('plot') ('all' by default).
+-w  Write cell values, i.e., EGRID, INIT, UNRST ('yes' by default).
-- \-z: xlim in meters for the zoomed in plots (20 by default).
+-z  xlim in meters for the zoomed in plots (20 by default).
-- \-s: Scale for the x axis in the figures: 'normal' or 'log' ('normal' by default).
+-s  Scale for the x axis in the figures: 'normal' or 'log' ('normal' by default).
-- \-m: Simulated model (5th row in the configuration file).
+-m  Simulated model (5th row in the configuration file).
 This is used for the plotting compare method (it gets overwritten by the configuration file) ('co2store' by default).

 .. warning::
     The H2CH4 template in the h2store model folder is under development and it is based on an input deck available in